autechjobs/website/src/pages/index.md

     content: >-
       Searching for a tech job is like full-time work.
 AU Tech jobs is your personal assistant to get notified about jobs from 35+ companies.
-Save jobs you like and get reminded to follow up for applied jobs.
+Save jobs you like and be reminded to follow up for applied jobs.
 Get your tech job search sorted!
     actions:
       - label: Learn More
         url: /features